byceps/byceps/docs/config/index.rst

     Default: ``de`` (This will likely be changed to ``en`` at some point in the future.)

+.. py:data:: MAIL_HOST

+    The host of the SMTP server.

+    Default: ``'localhost'``

+.. py:data:: MAIL_PASSWORD

+    The password to authenticate with against the SMTP server.

+    Default: ``None``

+.. py:data:: MAIL_PORT

+    The port of the SMTP server.

+    Default: ``25``

 .. py:data:: MAIL_SUPPRESS_SEND

     Suppress sending sending of emails.

     Default: ``False``

+.. py:data:: MAIL_USERNAME

+    The username to authenticate with against the SMTP server.

+    Default: ``None``

 .. py:data:: METRICS_ENABLED